ChickenTenders2/cm3203-phishing-nlp/README.md

 # CM3203 Phishing Email Detection

-This project is my CM3203 final-year dissertation project at Cardiff University.
-The main aim was to compare different NLP approaches for phishing email detection, starting with simple TF-IDF baselines and going up to deeper neural models and DistilBERT.
+This work was to compare different NLP approaches for phishing email detection, starting with simple TF-IDF baselines and going up to deeper neural models and DistilBERT.

 The main question behind it was pretty straightforward: are the bigger and more expensive models actually worth using?
 In some cases, yes, but not always by a huge margin.
 One of the more interesting outcomes was that a lightweight model like TF-IDF + LinearSVM could get extremely close to the heavier models on raw performance, while DistilBERT still had an advantage when it came to reducing false positives.